Integris Wealth Management LLC Sells 286 Shares of Alphabet Inc. (NASDAQ:GOOGL)

-Integris Wealth Management LLC decreased its position in shares of Alphabet Inc. (NASDAQ:GOOGL – Free Report) by 11.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 2,150 shares of the information services provider’s stock after selling 286 shares during the quarter.
-Integris Wealth Management LLC’s holdings in Alphabet were worth $257,000 at the end of the most recent quarter.
+Integris Wealth Management LLC reduced its stake in shares of Alphabet Inc. (NASDAQ:GOOGL – Free Report) by 11.7% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,150 shares of the information services provider’s stock after selling 286 shares during the quarter.
+Integris Wealth Management LLC’s holdings in Alphabet were worth $257,000 as of its most recent SEC filing.

 Alphabet Stock Down 0.1 %